 Of course, no visit to the Vatican is complete without time in the Sistine Chapel.
 Gaze up at the ceiling to see the greatest challenge to Michelangelo’s career - the 800 sq vaulted ceiling painted with Biblical scenes.

 Historically gory, this 2000 year old attraction is one of the most popular sights in Italy.
+It’d be surely illegal to go to Rome and not visit it.
 I highly recommend a behind-the-scenes tour!

 Crazy busy, but you have to visit.
 Throw a coin into the fountain to ensure your trip back to Rome.